vvscode/docs/docs/mms/mm7-service/mm7-service-delivery-report-statuses.md

 ---
-title: "Delivery Report Statuses"
+title: Delivery Report Statuses
-excerpt: ""
+excerpt: ''
 ---
 The following table lists the responses returned with delivery reports.